 Cut in shortening with a pastry blender or 2 knives until the mixture is crumbly and resembles coarse meal.

-Beat the egg, vinegar, and 6 tablespoon of the water together in a separate bowl.
+Beat the egg, vinegar, and water together in a separate bowl.

 Using a fork, add the egg mixture to your other ingredients and combine until the whole mass forms a ball-like shape and sticks together, somewhat.
 You may have to add additional small amounts of water until dough will form a ball.
 However, make sure not to “overdo it” and ruin your flaky crust.
 The consistency should hold together but still have visible chunks of butter and shortening in the dough.